Oogie Boogie Bash – Tips for Attending Disneyland’s Popular Party

 Tween boy is holding a Halloween Time sign at Disneyland Resort

-Before the leaves start to change color or the calendar turns to fall, Disneyland Resort transforms into Halloween Time.
+Before the leaves start to change color or the calendar officially turns to fall, Disneyland Resort transforms into Halloween Time.
 The festive season seems to arrive at Disneyland earlier each year.
-In 2025, the fall fun gets underway on August 17th with the first Oogie Boogie Bash of the season.
+In 2026, the fall fun gets underway on August 18th with the first Oogie Boogie Bash of the season.

-This year, there will be 31 nights of the popular party.
-It’s held on Sunday, Tuesday, and Thursday nights, with a special Halloween night event on Friday, October 31st.
+This year, there will be 33 nights of the popular party.
+That’s more nights than ever before.
+The Oogie Boogie Bash is held on Sunday, Tuesday, and Thursday nights, with a special Halloween night event on Saturday, October 31st.

 Tickets for the Oogie Boogie Bash – A Disney Halloween Party went on sale in late June.
-They do sell out quickly.
+They do sell out.
 In recent years, tickets have been snatched up within hours.
+As of this writing, tickets are still available for most of the 2026 nights.
 The cost of tickets varies significantly by date, especially the closer you get to Halloween.

 Here’s what to expect when attending the Oogie Boogie Bash: